reactive-python/reactpy-django/docs/src/reference/components.md

     | --- | --- |
     | `#!python _ViewComponentConstructor` | A function that takes `#!python request, *args, key, **kwargs` and returns a ReactPy component.
 All parameters are directly provided to your view, besides `#!python key` which is used by ReactPy. |

-???
-Warning "Potential information exposure when using `#!python compatibility = True`"

-    When using `#!python compatibility` mode, ReactPy automatically exposes a URL to your view.

-    It is your responsibility to ensure privileged information is not leaked via this method.

-    You must implement a method to ensure only authorized users can access your view.
-This can be done via directly writing conditionals into your view, or by adding decorators such as [`#!python user_passes_test`](https://docs.djangoproject.com/en/dev/topics/auth/default/#django.contrib.auth.decorators.user_passes_test) to your views.
-For example...

-    === "Function Based View"

-        ```python
-        {% include "../../python/vtc-fbv-compat.py" %}
-        ```

-    === "Class Based View"

-        ```python
-        {% include "../../python/vtc-cbv-compatibility.py" %}
-        ```

 ??? info "Existing limitations"

     There are currently several limitations of using `#!python view_to_component` that may be resolved in a future version.